 Please complete the 2016 LRAA Water Survey, if you haven’t already done so.

-→ View/download Water Outage Map for Late Summer Work
+→ View/download Water Outage Map for September 19th – 22nd Work

 - The general plan is to complete everything on the upper level between the runway and the lower level first.
 This is probably around 4 weeks of work.
 Second we will tackle all of the area between the runway and the county road.
 I guess this to be about 6 weeks of work.
 Then we will move and complete the lower area near the river which I guess at about 3 weeks.
 There may be a pause for the river to get lower before we start in the lower area.